Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-Cosmic strings arise in phase transitions if, and only if, for $G\rightarrow H$, $\pi_1 (G/H) \neq \mathit{I} $.
-There is no cosmic string within the SM.
-Cosmic string models are often associated with the spontaneous symmetry breaking of a local U(1) symmetry in some BSM/grand unified theory (GUT) scenarios \cite{Kibble:1976sj,Vilenkin:1984ib,Hindmarsh:1994re}.
-The mechanism is sketched in Fig.~\ref{fig:cosmicstrings}.
-One example of such a BSM scenario is the breaking of $B-L$ symmetry, the difference between baryon and lepton numbers \cite{Buchmuller:2012wn}.
+Cosmic strings are hypothetical one-dimensional topological defects left after cosmic inflation.
+Cosmic strings arise in phase transitions if and only if, for $G\rightarrow H$, $\pi_1 (G/H) \neq \mathit{I} $.
+There is no cosmic string within the SM, but they can be present in extensions of the SM, for instance, in GUTs, in which almost any simple gauge group can lead to the formation of topological defects \cite{Jeannerot:2003qv}.
+Cosmic-string models are often associated with the SSB of a local U(1) symmetry in some BSM/GUT scenario \cite{Kibble:1976sj,Vilenkin:1984ib,Hindmarsh:1994re}.
+One example of such a BSM scenario is the breaking of a $B-L$ symmetry, accounting for the difference between baryon and lepton numbers \cite{Buchmuller:2012wn}.
+So, complementary to collider searches, GWs can also probe GUT physics \cite{Jeannerot:2003qv,Buchmuller:2019gfy,Buchmuller:2021mbb} and even be related to quantum gravity physics, see, for instance, \cite{Eichhorn:2023gat,King:2023ayw,King:2023ztb,LinoSantos:2023ylg}.

-In models of stable cosmic strings, the string tension $\mu$ -- the energy per unit of length -- is the only free parameter that characterizes the string.
+In the simplest models of stable cosmic strings, the string tension $\mu$ -- the energy per unit of length -- is the only free parameter that characterizes the string.
 It is related to the amplitude of vacuum expectation value $v$ through \cite{Hindmarsh:1994re}